 Before we hop in, if you’re brand new to hiking then please do check out my Beginners Guide to Hiking!

 This is one of the key items in your hiking wardrobe.
-I recommend choosing one which has Gore-Tex technology, it is pricey but it means it is seriously waterproof.
-I have a couple, but the one I use and recommend the most is the Mountain Equipment Garwhal Jacket which is specifically designed for hiking.
+I recommend choosing one which is designed for extreme weather, has GORE-TEX and fully taped seams.
+They can be pricey but it means it is seriously waterproof.
+Here are my top choices:

 A good backpack is a game changer when you start doing longer hikes.
 I recommend getting one with hip straps, chest straps and space for a water bladder.
 For day hikes I tend to use a 20-30 litre pack.
 My backpack brand of choice is Osprey and the pack I personally use is the Osprey Tempest 30 Litre Pack.